MicroFocus/lrc-gh-action/README.md

 #### lrc_report_types

-Tell this action which types of report should be downloaded.
-Use comma to split multiple types, for example: `pdf,docx,csv`
+Specify target report types.
+For example: `pdf, docx, csv`.

-Currently we support these 3 types of report.
-Leave it blank if you don't need report downloading.
+There are 3 supported report types: pdf, docx, csv.
+Leave it blank if you don't need reports.

 ## Action Output